What is an annuity and how does it work?

 What is an annuity?

-An annuity is a form of retirement income product, meaning it provides you with a stream of income in your retirement years, similar to an account-based pension.
+An annuity is a retirement product that provides you with a stream of income in your retirement years.
 But unlike an account-based pension, which draws from a balance that fluctuates with the markets, an annuity generally pays you a fixed amount at set intervals.
 This could be useful if you want to ensure steady income for everyday costs throughout your retirement.

 How does an annuity work?

-An annuity can be bought from a life insurance provider or a super fund.
-It’s designed to provide you with income payments that can be made to you monthly, quarterly, half-yearly or yearly.
-You can buy an annuity using money from your superannuation or your regular savings.
-To be able to buy an annuity using funds from your superannuation, you must have reached your preservation age and meet a condition of release, such as permanently retiring from work.
+An annuity from a life insurance provider or super fund can provide you with monthly, quarterly, half-yearly or yearly income payments.
+You can buy an annuity using money from your regular savings or your superannuation, provided you’ve reached your preservation age and meet a condition of release, such as permanently retiring from work.

 Your annuity can be set to increase each year, generally in line with inflation or by a fixed percentage.
 Annuities can be structured to return your investment earnings at the end of the agreed term, in regular payments over the agreed term or your life, or a combination of these.